 One $1000 Freedom Scholarship sponsored by Fred and Jessica McElman.
 Many of the young men and women in our nation's military not only protect our families, our homes, and our way of life but are also trained in engineering, science, and technology.
 This scholarship honors the service and commitment of our nation's military members to their profession and their country.

-Three $1000 Engineering and Technical Science Achievement Scholarships sponsored by the Alpha Omega Epsilon National Foundation.
+One $1000 Engineering and Technical Science Achievement Scholarship sponsored by the Alpha Omega Epsilon National Foundation.

 One $500 Herbert John Lathrop Engineering Scholarship sponsored by Lou Ann Lathrop.
 Herbert Lathrop was a mechanical engineer who graduated from the University of Minnesota in the V12 program of the Navy during WWII.
 He worked for Bucyrus-Erie, a mining equipment company, which enabled him to go on trips all over the world including China, which at the time was unthinkable.
 In the words of Herbert Hoover on engineering, “It is a great profession.
 There is the fascination of watching a figment of the imagination emerge through the aid of science to a plan on paper.
 Then it moves to realization in stone or metal or energy.
 Then it brings jobs and homes to men.
 Then it elevates the standards of living and adds to the comforts of life.
 That is the engineer’s high privilege.”
 This scholarship is dedicated to Lou Ann’s father, who died on Saint Patrick’s Day, the patron saint of engineers.